Kailash Love: Transformative Steps Around the Sacred Mountain

 Known as the cosmic axis connecting heaven and earth, Mount Kailash is part of the remote Trans-Himalayan region of western Tibet.
 Unlike Everest’s fame for conquest, Kailash’s power lies in its mystical aura.
 A peak untouched by ego or a climb to its summit.
 Revered in Hinduism and other religions, it is considered the abode of Lord Shiva and Goddess Parvati, a special site of unparalleled energy.

-Call of Mountain
+Call of the Mountain

 Spiritual Prelude

 With the guidance of Tibet Vista, our journey unfolded like an ancient story—each chapter revealing something profound.
 Every stop introduced us to the land’s spiritual essence.
-We began in Lhasa, the capital of Tibet, a city surrounded by deep rooted traditions and devotion.
+We began in Lhasa, the capital of Tibet, a city surrounded by deep-rooted traditions and devotion.
 I was in awe as we explored the following:

 On our journey towards Kailash, our bus glided through winding roads that were veins of wisdom stretching through the heart of Tibet.